-As someone who has ran 10 marathons in 10 consecutive days, from London to the Eiffel Tower; I can tel you I would never have gotten there if it wasn’t for a robust mindset (and the amazing support team that made sure I didn’t loose it).
+As someone who has ran 10 marathons in 10 consecutive days, from London to the Eiffel Tower; I can tel you I would never have gotten there if it wasn’t for a robust mindset (and the amazing support team that made sure I didn’t lose it).
 Here are my Top 10 mental tactics to make sure you can get out there.

 Lets face it, any distance can feel intimidating at the start.
 At half marathon, or marathon training can often feel like the summit of Everest on the first go.
 Your training plan will soon ask you to complete 20 miles as a training run… scary when you think 5 Miles is the furthest you can cope with right now!
 That is until you read to the end of this article!

 - Make sure you’re prepared

 1. Stop freaking yourself out looking at week 9 of your training plan when you are on day four, week one.
 These plans are made to build you up slowly (and they’re magnificent at it) so no need to jump ahead, stay disciplined on what is in-front of you this week and take it from there – and don’t forget to celebrate all the milestones that come with the plan, don’t dwell on the upcoming distances.

 2. I find this useful on hill work – DO NOT LOOK UP AT THE HILL.
 Hold a natural effortless angle towards your feet.
 Focus on the space for your next step.
 And the next one.
 And the next one.
 Until Surprise!
 You’re at the top.
 If you look at how high the hill is, how much further you have to go, or even worse; watching other runners suffer on the same hill!
 Witnessing that will take A LOT of mental energy to keep going so ignorance is bliss here.
 Just focus on your next steps.